 CABE endorses PRIAN public realm course The course supports CABE's priorities in the public realm.
 "The course offers delegates an active, high quality learning experience."

 Sarah Gaventa, Director, CABE Space

-IHIE Design and Management of the Public Realm course
+Recent IHIE Design and Management of the Public Realm course

 students give us their views.
 Students give the course a resounding thumbs up.
 The last course was fully

 booked with representation from a wide cross section of professionals, including engineers, urban designers, landscape architects and planners, recognition of

 the value of a course which places inter-disciplinary knowledge and

 understanding at its core.

 management level professionals from a range of relevant disciplines and from both public and private sectors.
 The process of sharing extensive subject knowledge and

 learning from one another is very valuable.”